shgil1/T1-A1-Portfolio1/README.md

 ### Screenshots
+- I do not have any design background but I decided on the aesthetic of the website to be minimal and using earthy tones.
+I used a colour pallete that I generated from coolors and selected each colour.
+- For the about me page I selected a background image that was Japanese themed to incorporate my Japanese heritage.
+- For the blog post page I used this page as catalyst to showcase my love for my pets and animals.
+Animal rescue is a huge part of my life and I wanted to include as many images of my animals as I could.
 - The following screenshots of the wireframes created for each page on different devices in the order they appear on the website:

 Home Page: